Be your best self.

 Here’s my list.

-• Playing/laughing/giggling with my daughter
+• Playing/laughing/giggling with my daughters

 • Crocheting